EQEmu/Server/pull_request_template.md

 Clients tested:

-# Checklist:
+# Checklist

+- [ ] I have tested my changes
 - [ ] I have performed a self-review of my code.
 Ensuring variables, functions and methods are named in a human-readable way, comments are added only where naming of variables, functions and methods can't give enough context.
-- [ ] I have tested my changes
-- [ ] I have made corresponding changes to the documentation
+- [ ] I have made corresponding changes to the documentation (if applicable, if not delete this line)
 - [ ] I own the changes of my code and take responsibility for the potential issues that occur
+- [ ] If my changes make database schema changes, I have tested the changes on a local database (attach image).
+Updated version.h CURRENT_BINARY_DATABASE_VERSION to the new version.
+(Delete this if not applicable)